Libre Software Meeting

-The Libre Software Meeting (LSM) is an annual free software event originally held in France.
+The Libre Software Meeting (LSM) was an annual free software event originally held in France.
 The French name of this event is Rencontres mondiales du logiciel libre (RMLL).

 Summary

-The Libre Software Meeting takes place each year since 2000, in July.
+The Libre Software Meeting took place in July yearly from the year 2000 until 2018 (2016 was skipped).
 Launched by the French free software users group Association Bordelaise des utilisateurs de logiciels libres (ABUL).
 More than 1000 people, coming from more than 50 countries, participate each year.

-The LSM is a mix of two complementary meetings:
+The LSM was a mix of two complementary meetings: